Wedding Invitation Etiquette – Parents Names!

 More and more families are coming together to split the costs of their children’s weddings.
-In those situations, where both parents are paying equally for the wedding, then both parents are named as hosts at the top, i.e. “Mr. and Mrs. John Smith along with Mr. and Mrs. Robert Martin request the honor of your presence” as shown here:
+In those situations, where both parents are paying equally for the wedding, then we name both parents as hosts at the top.
+In that situation we might say “Mr. and Mrs. John Smith along with Mr. and Mrs. Robert Martin request the honor of your presence” as shown here:

-If one set of parents is paying for the majority of the wedding, but the other set is still contributing (or if the wedding couple simply wants to name the other set on the invitation) its customary to reserve the top of the invitation for the parents paying for the majority, but to still name the other set of parents below.
-For example, it very common to name the grooms parents as seen in the following example:
+If one set of parents is paying for the majority of the wedding, but the other set is still contributing (or if the wedding couple simply wants to name the other set on the invitation) its easy!
+Here it is customary to reserve the top of the invitation for the parents paying for the majority.
+You can still name the other set of parents below.
+It is very common to name the grooms parents as seen in the following example:

-If the couple AND either or both sets of parents are all contributing to the wedding, wedding invitation etiquette would suggest everyone be listed as a host of the wedding.
-We often say “together with their families” or “together with their parents” as seen below:
+If the couple AND either or both sets of parents are all contributing to the wedding, wedding invitation etiquette suggests everyone be listed as a host of the wedding.
+We might say “together with their families” or “together with their parents” as seen below:

-Where the bride and groom are paying for their own wedding, without contribution from parents, then it is appropriate to list the bride and groom solely as the hosts, i.e. “Mr. John Smith and Ms. Jane Doe request the honor of your presence at their wedding.”
+Often the bride and groom are paying for their own wedding, without contribution from parents.
+In that situation it is appropriate to list the bride and groom solely as the hosts, i.e. “Mr. John Smith and Ms. Jane Doe request the honor of your presence at their wedding.”

 Exceptions to wedding invitation etiquette